Understanding Methylene Blue: Safety, Side Effects, and More

 Final Thoughts

-Methylene blue is powerful — and like any powerful tool, it must be used wisely.
-In the right hands, and with the right precautions, MB can be a safe, affordable, and versatile therapy for brain health, mitochondrial support, and chronic infections.
-But it’s not a DIY supplement — functional medicine providers should supervise use, especially when multiple conditions or medications are involved.
+Methylene blue is a powerful compound.
+Like any powerful tool, it must be used wisely.
+With the right precautions, MB can be a safe, affordable, and versatile therapy for brain health, mitochondrial support, and chronic infections.
+However, it’s not a DIY supplement.
+Functional medicine providers should supervise its use, especially when multiple conditions or medications are involved.

 Want to Know if Methylene Blue is Safe For You?